-- Reflect on relevant normative issues, and on side effects and unintended consequences of the governance and management of security issues, within the framework of democracy and the rule of law.
+- Reflect on relevant normative and ethical issues, and on side effects and unintended consequences of the governance and management of crisis and security issues, within the framework of democracy and the rule of law.

-- Access, communicate and apply theoretical knowledge through in class discussions and assignments, in order to develop debate and writing skills.
+- Access, communicate and apply legal knowledge through in class debates and simulation, in order to develop presentation and writing skills.

 - Self-evaluate and reflect after interactive in-class work and individual assignments.

 On the right side of programme front page of the E-guide you will find links to the website and timetables, uSis and Brightspace.